-Three new regulated farm plastic waste streams have been identified, in addition, to the existing voluntary accredited agri-chemical scheme which has been re-designed into a four-stream farm plastics project product stewardship scheme.

-The scheme name proposed is the Green-farms Product Stewardship Scheme (GPSS) to provide for a unique identifier and differentiate from other schemes.
+Three new regulated farm plastic waste streams have been identified, in addition, to the existing voluntary accredited agri-chemical scheme which has been designed into a farm plastics product stewardship scheme.
+The scheme name proposed is the Green-farms Product Stewardship Scheme (GPSS).
+This also included the design of the necessary implementation processes.
 The name is not set in concrete and may change based on feedback from stakeholders.
 Provides for a unique and differentiated scheme name.